 Smart casual clothing and Ballroom & Latin dance shoes.
 If you are a beginner, normal shoes (ideally with leather sole) are recommended.
 No trainers, boots or high heels.
 Small heel for ladies is most suitable but flat shoes are acceptable too.
-We can provide advice as to where to purchase Ballroom dance shoes from.
-Dancewear, dance shoes, and accessories can be purchased at a discounted rate as part of our Bespoke Dance Packages.
+Ballroom dance shoes can be purchased from our online shop.

 How many weeks is a term (for Kids classes)?

-Adults are allowed in class to watch their child’s first class only.
-In subsequent classes, they are invited to come in 10 minutes before the end of the class to watch what their child has learned.
+Parents are allowed in class to watch their child’s first class only.
+In subsequent classes, they are invited to come in 15 minutes before the end of the class to watch what their child has learned.

 Can I record my child?